scriptkid23/design-ftp-client/README.md

 ```
 ## Note

-After completing the installation steps, from now on every time we want to run the program just open the `compiler.bat` file.
+After completing the installation steps, from now on every time we want to run the program just open the `ftpclient.bat` file.